breatheco-de/content/src/content/lesson/what-is-the-internet.md

 ---
-title: "Internet Arquitecture"
+title: "Are you Familiar With What is The Internet?"
-subtitle: "Everything you see on the internet is a text document.
+subtitle: "The internet: Everything you see on the internet is a text document.
 Everything!!
 As developers, all we do is generate chunks of text based on a set of criteria.
 If you understand this simple concept, the sky will be the limit."

 cover: "https://ucarecdn.com/05a36362-c09f-4961-a7b9-8e3132a902b1/"